ros2/ros2_documentation/source/Concepts/Intermediate/About-RQt.rst

-.. _RQt_Overview_Usage:

 .. redirect-from::

    RQt-Overview-Usage
    Tutorials/RQt-Overview-Usage
+   Concepts/About-RQt

 Overview and usage of RQt
 =========================

 .. contents:: Table of Contents
-   :depth: 2
    :local:

 Overview
 --------

 RQt is a graphical user interface framework that implements various tools and interfaces in the form of plugins.
-One can run all the existing GUI tools as dockable windows within RQt!
+One can run all the existing GUI tools as dockable windows within RQt.
 The tools can still run in a traditional standalone method, but RQt makes it easier to manage all the various windows in a single screen layout.

 You can run any RQt tools/plugins easily by: